-4.5.3.3 Fat and salt content testing.
+4.5.3.3 Salt content testing.
 Nine tray packs shall be selected at random from the lot and distributed as follows:

 - Three for laboratory analysis

 - Three for submission to the contractor

-- Three for retention by an AMS agent as reserve samples.
+- Three for retention by the AMS agent as reserve samples.